 In the ordinary course of business, the Company is, from time to time, subject to audits performed by state taxing authorities.
 These actions and proceedings are generally based on the position that the arrangements entered into by the Company are subject to sales and use tax rather than exempt from tax under applicable law.
-The states of New York and California have assessed the Company an aggregate of \$4,879 including penalties and interest.
+The states of New York and California have assessed the Company an aggregate of \$5,176 including penalties and interest.
 The audits cover the period from March 2014 through November 2022.
 The Company received notification that an administrative state judge in New York issued an opinion finding in favor of the Company that the sale of XTRAC treatment codes was not taxable as sales tax with respect to that state's first assessment.
-This ruling covers \$1,484 of the total \$4,879 of assessments.
+This ruling covers \$1,781 of the total \$5,176 of assessments.
 The relevant taxing authority filed an appeal of the administrative law judge's finding and, following the submission of legal briefs by both sides and oral argument held in January 2022, on May 6, 2022, the Company received a written decision from the State of New York Appeals Tribunal ("Tribunal") overturning the favorable sales tax determination of the administrative law judge.
 The Company appealed the Tribunal's decision to the New York State Appellate Division ("Appellate Division"), and posted the required appellate bond in the form of cash collateral.
 Oral argument was held by the Appellate Division on January 18, 2024.

 On March 8, 2024, the Company received a decision from the Appellate Division ruling against it in the matter of its sales tax appeal, affirming the Tribunal's ruling that the Company's sale of XTRAC treatment codes is subject to sales tax.
 The Appellate Division concluded that, through the usage arrangements, the Company's customers had possession of the laser devices and had a license and ability to use the laser devices.
 The Appellate Division also agreed with the Tribunal that the primary function analysis was not applicable in this matter.
-On April 11, 2024, the Company filed a motion for leave to appeal the Appellate Division's decision to the New York State Court of Appeals, which motion is pending.
+On April 11, 2024, the Company filed a motion for leave to appeal the Appellate Division's decision to the New York State Court of Appeals ("Court of Appeals").
+On October 22, 2024, in an unsigned one-line decision, the Court of Appeals denied the Company's motion to appeal the Appellate Division ruling.
+Therefore, the adverse decision stands and New York will execute on the appellate bond the Company posted for \$1,300.
+As of September 30, 2024, the Company has accrued \$1,781 including penalties and interest as a result of the Appellate Division ruling.
 The Company is in the administrative process of appeal with respect to the remaining \$1,273 of assessments in the State of New York.
+The Company believes that the Appellate Division ruling provides an avenue for challenging the pending audit periods and subsequent periods, provided the Company can show that the value of the equipment provided to customers is incidental to the overall value of the non-taxable services that are provided.